 Scandals: Snowden, Cambridge Analytica

-Apple has begun selling its services as "more secure"
+Apple has begun marketing its services as "more secure"

 If you don't like what you got Why don't you change it?
 If your world is all screwed up Rearrange it! ~ Trooper, Raise a Little Hell